05 Apr Youth Innovations to Look Out for

 Youth partners Shamya, Joshua, and Kun discovered many of their fellow students don’t feel like they have sufficiently explored their passions and future careers.
 They’re hosting a lunch with alumni in at least 4 different career paths and want to make sure students are able to have casual conversations over a meal together, so that students feel more comfortable asking questions.
 They hope their peers will walk away with a better understanding of different careers.

 Monday, May 6 at the school art room

 Youth partner(s): Alancer Fortunato, Ayana McGlone; Adult partner(s): Marisa Zullin, Susan Donovan

-Community of Unity and youth partners Alancer and Yani will hold a resume-building workshop for students who are starting the college application and college building processes, as well as take time to begin planning out a college visit for CoU.
-Alancer and Yani hope that students will leave the session feeling confident in their resumes and about the college process.
+Community of Unity and youth partners Alancer and Ayana identified that a major first step in feeling confident about life beyond high school was having a strong resume.
+They are holding a resume-building workshop for students who are starting the college application process, as well as take time to begin planning out a college visit for CoU.
+Alancer and Ayana hope that students will leave the session feeling confident in their resumes and about the college process.